baro

 • The Architect → Planner → Story → Critic → Surgeon → Finalizer pipeline is identical.

-• The DAG shape is decided by the Planner; both providers produce DAGs of the same structural quality on the same goal (we've measured this).
+• The DAG shape is decided by the Planner; all providers produce DAGs of comparable structural quality on the same goal.

-• The Critic loop runs on both — agent output gets per-turn graded against the story's acceptance criteria regardless of provider.
+• The Critic loop runs on all paths — agent output gets per-turn graded against the story's acceptance criteria regardless of provider.

 • The Finalizer composes the same PR body shape regardless of provider.

 The orchestration is what baro built.
-The model is replaceable.
+The model is replaceable, and as of 0.44, mixable per phase.

 On this page